tyhdefu/economics-notes/src/micro/behavioural_economics/irrational_behaviour.md

 # Irrational behaviour #
 In economics we often assume that individuals are rational, but this is not always the case.
 Irrational agents make decisions that don't maximise utility.

-Irrationality can lead to market falure, loss of welfare or individual consequences like addiction.
+Irrationality can lead to market failure, loss of welfare or individual consequences like addiction.

 ## Types of irrational behaviour ##